Voivodeship: in Southeastern Europe

 In the territory of modern Romania and Moldova, the regions of Wallachia, Moldavia and Transylvania were formerly voivodeships.
 The region of Maramureș, now split between Romania and Ukraine, also used to be its own voivodeship, the Voivodeship of Maramureș.

 Historical voivodeships in the territory of modern Serbia include the Voivodeship of Salan (9th–10th centuries), Voivodeship of Sermon (11th century), and Voivodeship of Syrmia of Radoslav Čelnik (1527–1530).
 A voivodeship called Serbian Vojvodina was established in 1848–1849; this was transformed into the Voivodeship of Serbia and Temes Banat, a land within the Austro-Hungarian Empire from 1849 to 1860.
 This is the origin of the name of the present-day Serbian autonomous province of Vojvodina.

 In Poland and Lithuania

 For more information about the divisions of Polish lands in particular periods, see Administrative divisions of Poland ("Historical").

+Polish–Lithuanian Commonwealth

 Voivodeships in the Polish–Lithuanian Commonwealth (1569–1795):